yarec/yin/README.md

 Solving these problems will need lots of inputs from programmers' experiences.
-You are welcome to follow my development of this language and let me know your experiences and perspectives, so that I can make the best decision.
+You are welcome to follow my development and let me know your experiences and perspectives, so that I can make the best decision.